Location and timetable

 - Morning / afternoon tea and lunch will be provided at the conference venue.

 Numbers for both dinners are limited so we encourage you to register early to guarantee a place.
+Participants at the meeting will have highest priority for attendance at the Ambassador’s function.

 We ask Humboldtians to contribute to the costs of these events by paying $150.